WHAT DOES IT MEAN AND HOW DO I DO IT?

 Trust Deeds and Mortgages

-A loan made via a First Trust Deed is very similar to a mortgage.
+A loan made via a Trust Deed is very similar to a mortgage.
 The basic difference is that there are three parties in a trust deed: the borrower, the lender and the trustee.
 The trustee holds the deed while the loan is being paid.
 Also, there is a signed promissory “note” that defines all the terms of the loan.
 If the borrower defaults on the loan, the trustee starts the foreclosure process.
 In a mortgage, the lender has to go to court to get the foreclosure going.

 Trust deed investing is so popular because it pays a comparably high rate of return and the investments are secured by real estate.
-Further, once the loan has been made, the rate of return associated with the First Trust Deed doesn’t change.
-For example, you might invest in a First Trust Deed that has a term of 12 months.
+Further, once the loan has been made, the rate of return associated with the Trust Deed doesn’t change.
+For example, you might invest in a Trust Deed that has a term of 12 months.
 You would receive payments each month for the amount of interest the borrower is being charged.

 Real Estate as Collateral

-Investing in First Trust Deeds essentially means you are loaning your money against collateral.
+Investing in Trust Deeds essentially means you are loaning your money against collateral.
 The collateral – real estate/land, in this case, – serves to protect the lender’s investment.
 This leads us to one of the most important considerations in trust deed investing: the true value of the collateral.